Arif-Foysal/obsidian/Microprocessor, Microcontroller and Interfacing/arduino.md

 #linux

 **Naive approach:**
-Install Arduino IDE from 3rd party package managers e.g. flatpak, snap etc.
+Just install Arduino IDE from 3rd party package managers e.g. flatpak, snap etc.

-**My preferance:**
+**My preferances:**
 1. Download appimage from the website and run it.
 2. If you want the appimage integrated to the application list, follow these steps-
 	![[integrating appimage to application list]]